raphael-baena/FIERCE-repo/README.md

 ```
 $ python ls.py 0 100
 ```
 - plotting the results: with the notebook *Stats_age_regression.ipynb*.
-It is possible to plot the results (MSE, prediction) from the *feature.pt* file generated during the training of the model.
+It is possible to plot the results (MSE, prediction) from the file *features.pt* generated during the training of the model.
 We provide the features of the 3 models displayed in our paper (Cross-Entropy, Label Smoothing, FIERCE).

 models:
 - We provide also 3 saved models: model_vanilla.pt (Cross-Entropy Criterion), model_fierce_0.2.pt (FIERCE with parameter 0.2), model_ls.pt (label smoothing)